 The benefits of regular resident-led playing out sessions – both for children and whole street communities – align with the priorities of local authorities.
 This is a very simple, low-cost way to get children physically active, increase neighbourliness, and grow active citizenship.
 Most of the work is done by residents, with support from Playing Out and local organisations.
 The council simply needs to make it easy for people to get on with it.
 You can read more about impact and evidence here.

-You can read about the legal basis for play streets here.
-The Department for Transport has now issued guidance to all UK councils encouraging them to support play streets and advising them about which legal routes to use.
+The Department for Transport last year wrote to all UK councils encouraging them to support play streets and advising them about which legal routes to use.
+They followed this up by publishing updated guidance on temporary traffic regulation orders for play streets (scroll down to point 4).

 Some councils have also provided officer support or found pots of funding for local groups to give direct, peer-support to streets, which can make a huge difference to the number of street communities able to benefit, especially in areas of higher need.